w180112/vRG_DPDK/README.md

 Note:
 =====
 	1.We only support 3 LCP options, PAP authentication, Magic Number, Max receive unit so far.
-	2.User can now set the default gateway address 192.168.1.1 to end device after PPPoE link established.
+	2.User can now set the default gateway address 192.168.2.1 to end device after PPPoE link established.
 	3.The master branch contains NAT feature.
 If you don't want any NAT translation, switch to non_nat branch by typing git checkout non_nat.
-	4.User can assign how many sessions will be established, we support maximum 3 sessions so far.
-Default is 1 session.
+	4.User can assign how many sessions will be established, we have test upto maximum 2 sessions so far.
-	5.Data plant now only support 1 session and will increase in the future.
+	5.In data plane, user 1 uses single tag vlan 1, user 2 uses single tag vlan 2.
+All data plane packets received at gateway should include the single tag vlan.

 Test environment:
 =================